-If you have AIA Healthshield Gold Max Plan A as your integrated shield plan (IPS) with the AIA Max Essential A rider, the question to downgrade to save some premium must have been on your mind.
+Do you have the AIA Healthshield Gold Max Plan A and the AIA Max Essential A rider?
+Have you considered downgrading to save some premiums?

 When the premium notice came in with the new premium rates, “Not higher premiums again!” must have pop up in your head.